Skip to content

 About Us Learn About Ozark Tennis Club

 Ozarks Table Tennis Club was established in 1971 by Dave Zapatka.
 We are dedicated to helping beginner and intermediate players play better thorugh lessons, open play times, and by staging local, regional and national tournaments.
-The facility we use is the O’Reilly Tefft Gymnasium at 1408 E. Pythian St, in Springfield, Missouri.
-This facility is handicap accessible, has great lighting and is climate controlled.
-Come out and see us, or drop us a line on our contact form if you have any questions.
+O’Reilly Tefft Gymnasium 1408 E. Pythian St, in Springfield, MO.
+Handicapped accessible, good lighting and climate controlled.

 Where: O’Reilly-Tefft gymnasium 1408 E. Pythian Street.

-Why: For fun, exercise, meet-n-greet, see new players, challenge all styles.
+Why: For fun, exercise, meet-n-greet, see new players, challenge any style.
 “ANY BASEMENT PLAYER” player who comes in off the street and beats our #1 or #2 rated player gets: $20 bucks.

-Tables: Club uses 12 French made 1″ Cornilleau model 740 light blue tables.
-Tables are endorsed by Jean-Philippe Gatien [France #1 rated player] and used in world class table tennis events.
+Tables: 12 French 1″ Cornilleau model 740 light blue tables.
+Tables are endorsed by Jean-Philippe Gatien … [France #1 rated player] … Used in several world class table tennis events.

 Our Galleries